 in Transylvania in the World.
 Even so, he is bloody smart, coming up with unpredictable ideas.
 What I’m about to tell you is unforeseen.

 Remember the episode when he and GrandMaBat made BATgian chocolate for PonyBat?
 That chocolate was a success.
-Word of mouth works even in bats’ world, so many bat males wanted to surprise their girlfriends with chocolate.
+Word of mouth works even in the bats’ world, so many bat males wanted to surprise their girlfriends with chocolate.
 He seized the opportunity, and he is now a part-time chocolate dealer in Castlevania, his neighborhood.

 Their chocolate traffic network is vast, and it includes GrandMaBat, of course, PonyBat, and AnonymousBat.

-They are doing such a great team, because everything is well organized, and anyone knows his role, and won’t break TomBat’s rules.
+They are doing such a great team because everything is well organized, and anyone knows his role and won’t break TomBat’s rules.

 Here’s how things work in his chocolate traffic network:

-Tom is the brain (the VPN client software or app), he gives the chocolate order to GrandMaBat – the recipe’s master (VPN protocol) and AnonymousBat – her assistant (the encryption), who then passes it to PonyBat.
+Tom is the brain (the VPN client software or app); he gives the chocolate order to GrandMaBat – the recipe’s master (VPN protocol) and AnonymousBat – her assistant (the encryption), who then passes it to PonyBat.
 As her look is astonishing, she is the business promoter, so she is in charge of product placement and small-scale marketing.
 She manages all the traffic (the orders and the returns) as a real chocolate dealer (the VPN server) between Tom and all the other male bats interested in buying chocolate for their spoiled BATladies.